gabrielrsp/my-shelf/README.md

 ### Run Project Locally

-First of all, if you don't have postgres, you can try installing postgres container, following the steps below
+First of all, if you don't have postgres, you can try installing postgres docker container, following the steps below

 ## Example:
 Assuming you already have docker installed, download the postgres image and set the container parameters